 Getting to interact personally with a diverse range of people is one of my favourite parts of science outreach.
 There are a variety of obstacles that hinder different parts of society's access to science: gender, race, socioeconomic status, disability.
 It's up to us as educators to bridge the gap and make science accessible to the entire spectrum of the members of our community.
 The first step is reaching out and collecting as many POVs as we can from these different intersections of society, and there's nothing quite like having that conversation in person.

-On top of travelling all over the globe to talk about my research at scientific conferences, I've also had to pleasure to spread the gospel of science at public talks at schools and special events, TV and online feature interviews, and radio interviews from the university (Queen's CFRC 101.9FM) to the national level (CKNW).
+On top of travelling all over the globe to talk about my research at scientific conferences, I've also had to pleasure to spread the gospel of science at public talks at schools and special events, TV, online feature, and radio interviews from the university (Queen's CFRC 101.9FM) to the national level (CKNW).
+I am now a frequent contributor to CBC and Radio-Canada on all matters pertaining to space.
 You can find out how to contact me for media inquiries here!

 In my experience, members of the audience are often avid listeners, but can be quite shy and tentative about asking questions.
 I believe that it's up to the speaker to start a conversation with the audience, and I always try to focus my talks on audience participation.
 Science educators need to strike a balance between establishing a position of confidence and mastery of the subject matter without building a wall between themselves and those who are listening.
 I try to do this through a lightness and a focus on storytelling.
 The Universe is telling us a beautiful story every single day we observe it; it's my job to tell you about it!

 I can hardly remember a time in my life where I didn't have access to a computer.
 Technology and the interconnectedness given to us via the marvels of the internet have truly changed how information is exchanged and how people relate to each other.
 It would be foolish for scientists and educators alike to not take advantage of these tools in their most noble of endeavours.
 In that spirit, I make weird science memes on the internet.